pharo-project/pharo-changelogs/Pharo40ChangeLogs.md

 Removals
 ========

-- PackageInfo
+- PackageInfo (replaced by RPackage)
-- ObjectExplorer
+- ObjectExplorer (replaced by GTInspector)
-- Spotlight
+- Spotlight (replaced by GTSpotter)

 #External projects and packages